 3. Sign back in with your user account

-The second option is the big one that will clear your hard drive of data, including downloaded games, saved game data, and anything else you’ve added to the console since buying it.
+The other option, Initialize PS4, is the big one that will clear your hard drive of data, including downloaded games, saved game data, and anything else you’ve added to the console since buying it.
 This will restore your PS4 to the pristine condition of how it came out of the box.

 5. Choose Full on the Initialize screen